jgoodman/perl-Games-CYOA/README.md

 ## Setup

-This repo assumes that your local machine utilizes (Plenv)[https://github.com/tokuhirom/plenv] and having perl 5.26.2 installed.
+This repo assumes that your local machine utilizes [Plenv](https://github.com/tokuhirom/plenv) and having perl 5.26.2 installed.
+The linked repo contains instructions on how to install Plenv.

-(Carton)[https://metacpan.org/pod/distribution/Carton/lib/Carton.pm] installs any modules that this repo may need.
+[Carton](https://metacpan.org/pod/distribution/Carton/lib/Carton.pm) installs any modules that this repo may need.
 Assuming that your local machine has that module, run...

 ```
 carton install